Ported Sub Box for Deeper Bass - Audio Intensity

 What are Free-Air Subwoofers?

 Free-air subwoofers, or infinite baffle enclosures, are designed to operate without an enclosure.
 Instead, they utilize the space behind the subwoofer driver, such as the trunk of a car, to create the necessary bass response.
-By using the car's environment, the subwoofer driver produces bass frequencies, similar to the way sound waves are produced in pipe organs or comparable sealed enclosures.
+Using the car's environment, the subwoofer driver produces bass frequencies, similar to how sound waves are produced in pipe organs or comparable sealed enclosures.

-Free-air subwoofers require a solid mounting surface, such as the rear deck, to isolate the sound waves from the front and rear of the subwoofer driver, preventing sound cancellation.
-This mounting surface acts as a baffle, allowing only the bass frequencies to pass through while the higher frequencies are blocked.
+Free-air subwoofers require a solid mounting surface, such as the rear deck, to isolate the sound waves from the front and rear of the subwoofer driver and prevent sound cancellation.
+This mounting surface acts as a baffle, allowing only the bass frequencies to pass through while blocking the higher frequencies.

-Free-air subwoofers are space-saving options, as they don't require a dedicated enclosure, which can benefit car audio systems with limited space available for subwoofer enclosures.
+Free-air subwoofers are space-saving options, as they don't require a dedicated enclosure.
+This can benefit car audio systems with limited space for subwoofer enclosures.
 However, the bass response of free-air subwoofers may not be as robust as enclosure-based subwoofers, as the subwoofer driver relies on the car's environment for bass production.

 When considering free-air subwoofers, it is crucial to evaluate the available space in your car, the desired bass response, and the installation requirements, including the necessary baffle material, to ensure optimal sound quality.